Michael Ross

 Registration Permission: Consent of instructor.

-International travel experience will provide opportunities to learn how historic European estates, gardens, and arboreta reflect the climate, topography, history, philosophical social structure, art and politics at the time of their creation.
-Course will focus on observation of local plant material, study of different garden and landscape design styles, and will foster an appreciation of international cultures.
+Design thinking is a non-linear iterative process used to challenge assumptions, redefine problems, and create innovative solutions.
+Through the lens of design, this international travel experience will provide opportunities to learn how historic and contemporary landscapes, estates, gardens, and arboreta reflect the climate, topography, and ecology of our world.
+Will focus on observation of local plant material, study of different garden and landscape design styles, gardens, local plant material, and will foster an appreciation of international cultures.
+Suitable for any major and individual students will reflect on how their experience can inform their future career.
+Uses experiential learning practices focused on immersive experiences.

 Repeatability: May be repeated.
 Maximum 6 hours.
 Credit Restriction: Students cannot receive credit for both 491 and 591.